kraftaa/kraftaa.github.io/_posts/2025-2-28-postgres.md

 **<span id="performance">2.2.
 Performance</span>**

-We designed our data flow to handle high-volume data without slowing down our main application.
-By optimizing our Postgres queries and leveraging Rust's parallelism capabilities, we keep data processing quick and efficient.
-Rust's low-level memory control also helped minimize overhead during batch processing.
+We designed our data flow to handle high-volume data efficiently without slowing down our main application.
+By optimizing Postgres queries and leveraging Rust’s concurrency model, we keep data processing fast and resource-efficient.
+Rust’s low-level memory control also minimizes overhead during batch processing.

-Our performance optimization definition includes:
+Our performance optimizations include:

-_Efficient Streaming_: Streaming a data in chunks for the big tables.
+_Efficient Streaming_: Processing large tables in chunks to avoid memory bloat.

-_Parallel Processing_: Rust's concurrency model lets us process multiple chunks of data at the same time.

-_Asynchronous Processing_: Rust's tokio run time model lets us process tasks asynchronously.

-_Columnar Data Format_: Using Parquet as our output format dramatically improves storage efficiency and query performance for downstream analytics.
+_Concurrent Execution_: Using Rust’s async runtime (Tokio) and multithreading (Rayon) to process multiple chunks of data in parallel.

+_Optimized Storage_: Storing output in Parquet, a columnar format that significantly improves query performance and reduces storage costs.

-_Query Optimization_: We make effective use of database indexes and design queries to minimize unnecessary data retrieval.
+_Query Optimization_: Leveraging database indexes and writing efficient SQL to minimize unnecessary reads and computations.

 **<span id="complexity">2.3 Operational Complexity</span>**

-Managing an ETL pipeline can quickly become unmanageable, especially when while scaling up.
-We kept operational complexity in check by leaning on Rust's type safety.
+Scaling an ETL pipeline often introduces complexity, but Rust’s type safety helped us maintain reliability while reducing operational overhead.

-In a traditional ETL pipeline built with something like Python, many errors only show up at runtime - potentially after the pipeline has been running for a while.
-With Rust, we catch problems at compile-time, which means:
+In traditional Python-based ETL pipelines, many errors only surface at runtime—sometimes after the pipeline has been running for hours.
+With Rust, we catch these issues at compile time, ensuring:

-_Fewer Production Incidents_: Type mismatches and null pointer exceptions get caught before deployment, not propagating the wrong data into the reports.
+_Fewer Production Incidents_: Type mismatches and null pointer issues are eliminated before deployment, preventing corrupt data from entering reports.

-_Less Monitoring Overhead_: We spend less time building extensive monitoring because the compiler catches many issues upfront.
+_Lower Monitoring Overhead_: Since many errors are caught at compile-time, we spend less time building extensive monitoring for runtime failures.

-_Clearer Error Handling_: Rust's Result and Option types force us to explicitly handle error cases, leading to more robust code.
+_Clearer Error Handling_: Rust’s Result and Option types enforce explicit handling of edge cases, leading to more robust and predictable code.

-This focus on type safety improves reliability and helps us to maintain our pipeline.
+By prioritizing performance and correctness, we built an ETL pipeline that is both fast and reliable—without excessive operational complexity.

 **<span id="why-rust">3.
 Why Rust</span>**